Notes on a conjecture of Braverman-Kazhdan: Gamma functions on finite reductive groups

+In this section $G$ is an arbitrary connected reductive group equipped with a geometric Frobenius $F:G\rightarrow G$.
 We will only be interested in gamma functions which are constant on Lusztig series.
 We call them \emph{admissible}.
 A central function is then called admissible if the corresponding gamma function is admissible.
-The admissible central functions on $G^F$ is then the subspace of $\mathcal{C}_c(G^F)$ generated by the functions of the form
+The admissible central functions on $G^F$ is the subspace generated by the functions of the form

 with $\mathcal{E}$ a Lusztig series of $(G,F)$.